Working Groups

 Upcoming Working Groups

-Our third working group will focus on 'feedbacks among natural and social-economic systems that confer resistance and resilience to tropical cyclones' and is tentatively planned for early spring 2023.
+Our upcoming working group will focus on 'how do feedbacks between natural and socio-economic systems affect their shared resistance and resilience to tropical cyclones?'

 Ongoing Working Groups